 SFU psychology PhD student John Corbit and a team of researchers have found that culture plays an important role in the perception of fairness among children, adding an important insight to the little-understood developmental origins of human fairness.

-The study, published today in Nature, looks at aversion in children—or sense of dislike—to two forms of inequity: advantageous inequity (having more than a peer) and disadvantageous inequity (having less than a peer) in American, Canadian, Indian, Peruvian, Senegalese, Mexican and Ugandan societies.
+The study, published today in Nature, looks at children's aversion to two forms of inequity: advantageous (having more than a peer) and idisadvantageous inequity (having less than a peer) in seven diverse societies.

 In the study, researchers used a standardized resource-decision task where children were presented with distributions of food that placed them at either a relative advantage or disadvantage to a peer.
 Participants then had the option to accept or reject these distributions, allowing researchers measure the children's aversion to inequity based on their refusal of unequal offers.